psaltisa/psaltisa.github.io/_pages/projects.md

     <div id="collapseOne" class="collapse" aria-labelledby="headingOne" data-parent="#accordionExample">
       <div class="card-body">
       You are lucky that SMU has a few people working in nuclear astrophysics!
-      In addition to me, you can also work with <a href="https://www.ap.smu.ca/~gchristian/">Prof. Christian</a> on experimental studies.
+      In addition to Thanassis, you can also work with <a href="https://www.ap.smu.ca/~gchristian/">Prof. Christian</a> on experimental studies.
       </div>
     </div>
   </div>